The Fall (TV series): Reception

 The Fall received positive reviews from critics.
 On Rotten Tomatoes, 95% of 20 critic reviews were positive for the series one.
 Its consensus is, "Less sensationalistic and more provocative than most police procedurals, The Fall is unapologetically sexy with pressure-building tension driven by plausible characters and motifs."
 The Guardian ranked it the tenth best television show of 2013.
 The second and the third series earned 93% and 64% approval rating, respectively.
 The third series consensus reads, "The Fall stumbles somewhat in its third season, but still delivers enough to satisfy fans of the show—and slow-burning psychological thrillers in general."
 The first series has a score of 81 out of 100 on Metacritic, indicating "universal acclaim".
 The last series has a score of 60 out of 100, indicating "mixed or average reviews".

 Sophie Gilbert of The Atlantic wrote regarding season three: "[f]or all its psychological, almost literary complexity, it loses much of its narrative steam.
 It's that great 21st-century phenomenon: a show that's more fun to think about than to watch."
-Reviewing the second season, TV critic Lucy Mangan of The Guardian criticised the writing and dialogue but praised the performances of Anderson and Dornan.
+Ken Tucker also felt that the show lost its quality, criticized the character development, but found Anderson and Dornan to be "good" and "handsome and skilled" respectively.
+Reviewing the second season, TV critic Lucy Mangan of The Guardian criticised the writing and the dialogue.
+However, she praised the performances of Anderson and Dornan.
+Conversely in a more positive review, Ben Travers of the IndieWire opined that Dornan's portrayal was "both ideal and disappointing."
+About the first season, David Thomson of The New Republic said: "The BBC's Latest Import is Modern, Chilling, and Groundbreaking."
+Similarly, Neil Genzlinger writing for The New York Times stated: "It’s a fine show, relying on slow-building tension rather than the gory shock value [...]", but found Anderson's character to be the least developed one in the show.

-In the book Crime TV, Streaming Criminology in Popular Culture, Assistant Professor Jonathan A Grubb and Chad Posick in the Department of Criminal Justice and Criminology at Georgia Southern University, took note of the show's accuracy in conveying "a fairly solid understanding of the thinking of a psychopathic killer."
-They stated that Jamie Dornan's performance was quite convincing.
+In the book Crime TV, Streaming Criminology in Popular Culture, Jonathan A Grubb and Chad Posick, assistant professors in the department of criminal justice and criminology at Georgia Southern University, wrote that the show conveyed "a fairly solid understanding of the thinking of a psychopathic killer."
+They stated that Dornan's performance was "quite convincing."

 Awards and nominations

 Home media

-The first series was made available in full in the United States via Netflix's "Watch Instantly" service starting 28 May 2013, and airs on Bravo and Netflix in Canada.
+The first series was made available in full in the United States via Netflix's "Watch Instantly" service starting 28 May 2013, and aired on Bravo and Netflix in Canada.

 The second series was broadcast on Netflix's "Watch Instantly" service, starting in January 2015, in the United States.
 It was also broadcast on Netflix in Canada.
 In Latin America, Netflix began broadcasting the season on 16 January 2015, at 12:01 am.

 The third series was made available to non-UK Netflix subscribers on 29 October 2016.

+The complete series was released in the US on DVD and Blu-Ray by Acorn on 21 November 2017.